Harmonize Your Inner Climate with the Season

 - Find a personal, emotional and spiritual support system.

 - Believe in yourself.
-Select clearly defined projects which you know can be successfully accomplish and pursue them to completion.
+Select clearly defined projects which you know can be successfully accomplished and pursue them to completion.

 - Cultivate friendships with those who are warm and compassionate.

 - Work and play at a creative project.